It was a Robert Samuelson piece in the Washington Post, May 15th.

 Yeah, yeah.

-Experts they thought we'd have better numbers.
+Experts, they thought we'd have better numbers.

 What happened?

-Golly, we we were really expecting better numbers.
+Golly, we were really expecting better numbers.

 Where's the recovery summer in Obamaville?